ebatz/pythib/README.md

 ### Installation

 Only manual installation is available at this point.
 Adjust the paths to pybind11 as well as TwoHadronsInBox as necessary in build.sh.
 The build script then produces a Python module that can be imported and used by any Python3 code.

+**Note**: The TwoHadronsInBox library is linked dynamically when the Python module is imported.
+Therefore you need to make sure that `libBox.so` created by TwoHadronsInBox is accessible to the linker by putting it into one of the standard search paths, or adding the path to the shared library to LD\_LIBRARY\_PATH.